mdfnam/QnA/Kinds of Arabic.md

 - Classical Arabic

 ### Colloquial Arabic
-- **Definition:** Colloquial Arabic, aka Spoken or Daily Arabic, is the informal spoken form of Arabic that Arabs use to communicate in their daily lives.
+- **Definition:** Colloquial Arabic, aka Spoken Arabic, is the informal spoken form of Arabic that Arabs use to communicate in their daily lives.
 It differs from region to region, which is referred to as dialects.
 All the Arabic dialects have their unique pronunciation, vocabulary, and grammar, reflecting the historical, geographical, and cultural influences on the region.
 - **Examples:** Five unique dialects originating from different regions across the Arab world are: the Egyptian dialect, Moroccan dialect, Syrian (Levantine) dialect, Gulf dialect, Hijazi dialect and many more.
 - **Challenges:** Depending on their place of origin, individuals may exhibit variations in accent, expression, and idiom usage, contributing to potential comprehension challenges, despite sharing a common foundation in the language.